acrypticcode/tt-hdl-test/docs/info.md

 ## External hardware

-External hardware is not needed.
+External hardware is not needed for this project.